ljk0618/BFD-UNet/README.md

                 └── test.txt
 ```

-Each line in `train.txt` 、`test.txt` and `val.txt` should contain only the file name without extension:
+Each line in `train.txt、test.txt` and `val.txt` should contain only the file name without extension:

 ```text
 0001